-A couple of years ago we added a new kiddo to our household and we added a small goat herd to our farm.
+A couple of years ago we added a small goat herd to our farm.
 These six sweet and spunky goats have since been sold to other local farms and replaced with a cattle herd, but I want to share them with you anyway.
 Our herd sire was a Red African Boer named CT or Chocolate Thunder…You can thank my husband for that creativity.
 We also had four Nubian does, and one Boer doe.
 Freda, our prized Nubian, gave us a set of precious triplets and plenty of fresh, sweet, nutritious goat milk before she made her way to a new farm.

 Meet the Herd:

 - CT (Chocolate Thunder)-the herd sire who is a stout Red African Boer

 - Jewel– a feisty spotted Nubian who is about 2x times the size of FeeBee (and 3x Greta)… You can see her scratching her back on the hut in the photo above.